 The architecture in the city is clearly French-inspired but the buildings in the main square (Parque Marti) have been so excessively restored that they’ve lost every inch of their inherit elegance & antiquity.

-For us, Cienfuegos was a major disappointment but we know that many people will include it on a one month Cuba itinerary.
+For us, Cienfuegos was a major disappointment but we know that many people will consider it when deciding where to go in Cuba.

 * We spent 1 night in Cienfuegos.